Kelp Noodle Bowl w/ Ginger Dressing

 3 tbsp. raw, unpasteurized honey

-3. Add the grated carrot, chopped scallion, chopped cilantro and sesame seeds to the mixing bowl.
+3. Add the carrot, scallion, cilantro and sesame seeds to the mixing bowl.
 Mix these contents thoroughly, then set aside.

 4. Prepare the dressing by combining all ingredients in a high-speed blender.
 Blend until throughly mixed.
 Pour into a small jar (with a lid), and set aside.

 5. Once the chicken breasts are cooked, let cool for a few minutes.
 Slice (or pull) into bite-sized pieces and add to the mixing bowl.
-If desired.
 Combine thoroughly with the other ingredients.

 7. Plate and ENJOY!